openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 ##### hive.app_context_detach( context_name )
 Detaches triggers atatched to register tables in a given context, It allow to do a massive sync of irreversible blocks without triggers overhead.
+The context's views are recreated to return only all irreversible data.

 ##### hive.app_context_attach( context_name, block_num )
 Enables triggers attached to registered tables in a given context and set current context block num.
 The `block_num` cannot be greater than top of irreversible block.
+The context's views are recreated to return both reversible and irreversible data limited to the context's current block.

 ##### hive.app_context_is_attached( context_name )
 Returns TRUE when a given context is attached.
 It may thrown an exception when there is no a context with the given context_name